Detecting and correcting the loss of independence in nonlinear conjugate gradient: Conjugate gradient

-\begin{section}{Introduction} The method of conjugate gradients (CG) was introduced by Hestenes and Stiefel in 1952 \cite{hestenesstiefel} to minimize quadratic objective functions of the form $f(\x)=\x^tA\x/2-\b^t\x$ (or equivalently, to solve $A\x=\b$), where $A$ is a symmetric positive definite matrix.
+The method of conjugate gradients (CG) was introduced by Hestenes and Stiefel \cite{hestenesstiefel} for minimizing convex quadratic functions.
 We refer to this algorithm as ``linear conjugate gradient.''
-Later, the algorithm was generalized to ``nonlinear conjugate gradient'' which addresses unconstrained minimization of arbitrary differentiable objective functions, by Fletcher and Reeves \cite{fletcherreevescg} and Polak and Ribi\'ere \cite{polakribiere}, and others.
-Nonlinear CG algorithms all have the property that when applied to a quadratic objective function and coupled with an exact line search, they reduce to linear CG.
-None of these algorithms, however, has a known complexity bound when applied to nonquadratic functions.
-Indeed, Nemirovsky and Yudin \cite{nemiryudinbook} argue that their worst-case complexity for strictly convex functions is quite poor.

-Nemirovsky and Yudin, on the other hand, found a different generalization of CG.
-Actually, their algorithm, which we refer to as NYCG, is not a generalization of the CG algorithm itself but rather of its derivation from some equations and inequalities that underlie it.
-Their algorithm achieves a worst-case complexity bound of $O(\ln(1/\epsilon)\sqrt{L/l})$.
-Here $\epsilon$ is the desired relative accuracy, that is, $\epsilon=(f(\x^n)-f(\x^*)) / (f(\x^0)-f(\x^*))$, where $\x^0$ is the starting point, $\x^*$ is the optimizer, and $\x^n$ is the final iterate, and $L$ and $l$ characterize the convexity of $f$.
-In particular, we assume that for all $\x,\y$ lying in the level set of $\x^0$,

-For example, in the case of a convex quadratic function $f(\x)=\x^tA\x/2-\b^t\x$, $L/l$ is the condition number of $A$. {From} inequality \eqref{introeq1}, it follows that
+It was soon generalized by Fletcher and Reeves \cite{fletcherreevescg} and Polak and Ribi\`ere \cite{polakribiere}, to the general problem of unconstrained minimization, i.e.,